How we communicate

 Parents' Evenings take place in the Autumn and Spring terms and provide an opportunity for parents to discuss their children's progress with the class teacher, to look through their children's books and to ask any questions they may have.

-Class booklets are sent out to parents at the beginning of the Autumn, Spring and Summer terms, outlining the topics and curriculum that will be covered for that particular term.
+Class booklets are sent out to parents at the beginning of the Autumn, Spring and Summer terms, outlining the area of study and curriculum that will be covered for that particular term.

 Meet the teacher